 If you’ve been diligent with your experiments, you’ve accumulated quite a large to-do list.
 Your marketing schedule may at this point look something like this:

-- Publish a post on Facebook every day
+- Post an update on Facebook every day.

 Just keeping up with this to-do list is a full-time job.
 When are you going to create your art?

-If you can afford to hire a VA to manage your social media, or pay for an app that lets you schedule all your posts once or twice a month, it becomes more manageable.
+If you can afford to hire a virtual assistant to manage your social media, or pay for an app that lets you schedule all your posts once or twice a month, it becomes more manageable.

 Still, if you look closely at your results and how you feel about doing these tasks, you’ll realize that some marketing activities have to go in order to make room for new activities.
 (To help you decide, read my post How to know when to quit a marketing practice.)